oplS16projects/FP1/README.md

 ## My Library: (Slideshow: Figure and Presentation Tools)
-Write what you did!
-Remember that this report must include:

 In this exploration, I played with a library that creates slideshows.
 Cool library and super easy to learn!

 If you want to test it out you'll need this include line.